UPSC Exam > UPSC Notes > Famous Books for UPSC Exam (Summary & Tests) > Buddhism and Jainism

 Buddhism and Jainism | Famous Books for UPSC Exam (Summary & Tests) PDF Download

 Buddhism is key for UPSC exams, covering Prelims and Mains.
-This chapter explores Buddha's lifeteachings, and Buddhism's impact on culture and history.
+This chapter explores Buddha's life, teachings, and Buddhism's impact on culture and history.
 It's crucial for understanding India's past and its global influence, helping UPSC aspirants in both knowledge and analytical skills for the exam.

 Origin of Buddhism

-• Buddha gave his first sermon in the village of Sarnath, near the city of Benares in UP.
-This event is known as Dharma-Chakra-Pravartana (turning of the wheel of law).
+• Following his enlightenment, Buddha delivered his first sermon in Sarnath, near the city of Benares in present-day Uttar Pradesh.
+This event, known as Dharma-Chakra-Pravartana, marks the turning of the wheel of law and the beginning of his teachings.

-Causes of Origin of Buddhism
+Causes for the Origin of Buddhism

 1. Favorable Temporal Context: